-There's a reason teams like to pack the paint against the Panthers.
+There's a reason teams like to pack the paint against the Pitt.
 Six of their top-seven players in terms of FGA finish above 56% at the rim.
 In fact, senior forwards Lamar Patterson and Talib Zanna, along with sophomore guard Cameron Wright and freshman point guard Josh Newkirk, finish above 60% at the basket.
 The only one who doesn't is freshman forward Michael Young at just 50.8%.

-Conversely, the Buffaloes only have one player in their top-seven in terms of FGA (excludes Spencer Dinwiddie) that finishes above 60% at the rim, and it's their 7th guy based on total FGA, freshman forward Dustin Thomas.
+Conversely, they only have one player in their top-seven in terms of FGA (excludes Spencer Dinwiddie) that finishes above 60% at the rim, and it's their 7th guy based on total FGA, freshman forward Dustin Thomas.
 They do take 40.6% of all their attempts at the rim - the Division I average is 38.3% - but, finish at a rate of only 57.1%, which is below the D-I average of 60.9%.

 The one thing this team exceeds the D-I average in is two-point jump shot field goal percentage.
 Their 37.1% conversion rate is slightly better than the average of 35.7%, but that won't be their plan against Pitt - as it shouldn't be against anybody, really.